Alistanis/alistanis.github.com/_posts/2015-01-03-command-pattern.md

 The command pattern is defined as "a behavioral design pattern in which an object is used to represent and encapsulate all the information needed to call a method at a later time."
 Generally a command class will contain at least one method - execute, though often it will contain others as well, the most popular being undo.
 Undo is an example of the Memento pattern and has a lot of great uses.
 Could you imagine not being able to undo an accidental deletion of an entire page of text?
-Chances are good the underlying code uses some variation of Command and Memento.
+Chances are good the underlying code in your favorite text editor uses some variation of Command and Memento.

 Today we're going to build a Base Command Class and then we'll build a Create File class that will serve as our first concrete command.
+I'll also cover a few points on inheritance and [Proc Objects](http://ruby-doc.org/core-2.2.0/Proc.html) and [blocks](http://rubylearning.com/satishtalim/ruby_blocks.html), so if you're new to Ruby you should still be able to follow along.
+If you have trouble with any of the concepts here, feel free to leave a comment below and I'll try to clear it up.

 Let's start defining our base class and its first few methods and fields - note - more detailed comments are contained in the actual code and the API docs.